Skip to Main Content

 Photograph by Greg Johnson

-Harold Bloom is Sterling Professor of Humanities at Yale University.
-He has written more than sixty books, including Cleopatra: I Am Fire and Air, Falstaff: Give Me Life, The Western Canon, Shakespeare: The Invention of the Human, and How to Read and Why.
-He is a MacArthur Prize fellow, a member of the American Academy of Arts and Letters, and the recipient of many awards, including the Academy’s Gold Medal for Criticism.
-He lives in New Haven, Connecticut.
+Harold Bloom (1930–2019) was Sterling Professor of Humanities at Yale University.
+He wrote more than sixty books, including Cleopatra: I Am Fire and Air, Falstaff: Give Me Life, The Western Canon, Shakespeare: The Invention of the Human, and How to Read and Why.
+He was a MacArthur Prize fellow, a member of the American Academy of Arts and Letters, and the recipient of many awards, including the Academy’s Gold Medal for Criticism.

 Product Details